momo-catcat/MARFORCE-flowtube/README.md

 Feedbacks are more than welcome.

+A Matlab-based calibration model is available at https://github.com/ceciliarighi/ACTRIS_CiGas_condensable_vapors, with comprehensive usage instructions and model details provided in the repository.
+The Matlab-based and our Python-based calibration models differ in their default outputs:
+•	The Matlab-based model calculates the mass flow rate of sulphuric acid exiting the inlet tube.
+•	Our Python-based model computes the average sulphuric acid concentration in the final segment of the tube.
+To understand the difference between these approaches for calculating final concentrations, consider the inlet tube divided into a fixed number of concentric cells.
+The Matlab-based model sums each cell’s sulphuric acid concentration, weighted by its area and local flow rate.
+In contrast, our Python-based model multiplies each cell’s concentration by its area and computes the average across all cells.
+Our model defaults to calculating the average concentration because the flow at the tube’s end is turbulent, not laminar.
+Only 0.8 standard liters per minute is sampled into the instrument, with the remainder directed to the exhaust.
+However, the model retains the option to calculate the mass flow rate based on user preference.
+The difference between these two output calculation methods is typically 10–25%.
+Additionally, our Python-based model is more convenient and flexible, adapting to various experimental conditions, such as differences in the inner diameter between the sample tube and the calibration setup tube.
+Designed for sulphuric acid, it can also be adapted to other chemical systems using input file formats from the Master Chemical Mechanism (MCM).
+Users can choose either model based on their preferences, as our Python-based models support both output methods.

 <!-- Shall we include the instruction for SA calibration experiments -->

 # Table of contents